Bensas/RustNESs/plan.md

 		- sprite_size
 		- slave_mode
 		- enable_nmi
-	- [PENDING] PPU Address -> Because it's one byte, the address is passed in two parts
+	- PPU Address -> Because it's one byte, the address is passed in two parts
-	- [PENDING] PPU Data
+	- PPU Data

 - [PENDING] Complete write() and read() functions setting or getting the value of the registers.
 	- For the PPU Address and PPU Data registers we take a specific approach: